tamlut-modnys/curriculum/ha-23-3/ha7/lesson7.md

 Notice how the input tuple had `"Alice"` twice but she only appeared once in the set.

 If we don't cast the output to a `(set tape)`, then we get the raw data structure underneath the set, which is less nicely formatted.
 The `n` `l` `r` faces refer to the underlying `tree` data structure that implements the set.
+Don't worry about it for now.

 ```
 > (sy ["Alice" "Bob" "Charlie" "Alice" "Dave" ~])